from £60 /night help

-Situated in the heart of " La Chiesa Nuova" district, this one bedroom apartment has unbeatable town and sea views.
+Situated in the heart of " La Chiesa Nuova " district of Positano, this one bedroom apartment has unbeatable town and sea views.
 Composed of two bright rooms with air conditioning and, a well equipped kitchen for cooking delicious Italian meals to eat on the panoramic terrace.
-The living room includes a sofa-bed.
-Just steps away away from popular restaurants and shops.
-The location is also perfect for exploring the towns along the coast by bus.

-Baby cot & high chair available on request.
+Baby cot & high chair available on request free of charge.

-Local buses will regularly whizz you down town and the beach in 5/7 min ride.
+Local buses will regularly whiz you down town and the beach in 5/7 min ride.

 |Nearest beach||Spiaggia Grande, Positano 2 km|

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Naples 62 km, Nearest railway: Sorrento 15 km|